Holding Bitcoin in an IRA or 401(k) can potentially remove all future appreciation from taxation.

-Because unlike most “Bitcoin IRAs”, our structure allows you to hold your own private keys while using IRA or Roth IRA funds.
+Because unlike most “Bitcoin IRAs”, our legal structure allows you to hold your own private keys (either on your own, or for enhanced security, collaboratively with chosen third parties) while using retirement funds.
 This is both more secure and cheaper in the long run.

 As the saying goes, “not your keys, not your Bitcoin.”
 When you don’t hold the private keys for your Bitcoin, your funds are by necessity exposed to:

 - Costs.
 While a “normal” custodial Bitcoin IRA may have low upfront costs, it typically has marked up trading fees and annual account value fees.
 Other times the annual value fee is particularly sneaky and only kicks in when your account value starts to appreciate.
 With the Keykeeper IRA, there are never annual fees based on account value or trading fees, and you can trade with a normal exchange account of your choice.

 - Hacks.
 There have been 30+ successful hacks to date of Bitcoin exchanges and other custodians.